-Although there are hundreds of religions in the world today, yet there is only one true and living way to having a true, intimate, loving and eternal relationship with God, which is through faith in the person and the finished work of Jesus Christ (Heb.
-10:19-20).
+Although there are hundreds of religions today, there is only one true and living way to having a genuine, intimate, loving, and eternal relationship with God – faith in the person and the finished work of Jesus Christ (Heb 10:19-20).

 By offering Himself as a sacrifice for our sins, the Lord Jesus has abolished the enmity between the holy God and sinful men.
-The believers in Christ now have boldness to approach and stand before God without any sense of fear, shame, guilt or condemnation (Eph.
+The believers in Christ now have the boldness to approach and stand before God without any sense of fear, shame, guilt, or condemnation (Eph.
 2:14-18; Rom.
 8:1).

 The Lord Jesus clearly said, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.
 (John 14:6 NKJV).

 John the Beloved writes, “No one who rejects the Son has found the Father; he who acknowledges the Son has found the Father also.”
 (1 John 2:23 TCNT).

 Religion seeks to make peace with God, but not through God’s appointed Mediator, the Man Christ Jesus.
 You cannot make peace with God unless through the one and only Mediator appointed by God – the Man Christ Jesus.

 buy amitriptyline generic buy amitriptyline online over the counter

 Paul aptly states this truth.